Woman allegedly raped in south Dublin after work Christmas party

 Gardaí investigating the alleged rape of a woman in a car in south Dublin after her office Christmas party last weekend have issued an appeal for witnesses to come forward.

-The woman was attacked in a car during a 1½-hour period to 2.14am on Sunday at a location in Dublin 4.
+The woman was attacked in a car early on Sunday morning at a location in Dublin 4.

 Gardaí investigating the attack also believe the woman was in the Mountjoy Square area of the city after the attack and have appealed for information on her movements in Dublin 1.

-The attack occurred in an area covering Shelbourne Road, Ballsbridge, Merrion Road and Serpentine Avenue.
+The attack occurred in an area covering Shelbourne Road, Ballsbridge, Merrion Road and Serpentine Avenue during a 90 minute period to about 2.14am.

 “The injured party describes the male suspect as being in his late 20s or early 30s, with a short beard, glasses, short dark hair and a short-sleeved shirt,” gardaí said in a public appeal in relation to the alleged incident.